therealgman2016/Blackjack/README.md

 ## Description
 This project involves creating a simple Blackjack game using HTML, CSS, and JavaScript.
 The game will allow players to play against the computer (dealer) in a simplified version of the classic casino game Blackjack.

+## Technology used:
+- HTMl
+- CSS
+- JS

 ## Features
 - Player vs. Dealer gameplay
 - Player can hit or stand